 Our beloved friends, We are happy to announce that for the first time in the history of mankind the exhibition of the Internet kitteh as a piece of art took place.
 It was in UK, in Abingdon, at Stonehill Barn, 29th May – 5th of July, an exhibition with the name “From ICONS to I-CATS” and We, Zarathustra the Cat was the main hero of it.
-We presented there 12 pieces of Russian art from 18th to 20th century, carefully restored by Us to reveal a cat hidden in each of them.
+We presented there 12 pieces of Russian art from the 18th to 20th century, carefully restored by Us to reveal a cat hidden in each of them.

 The main piece of the exhibition was a masterpiece by Ilya Repin, “Sadko at the Underwater Kingdom”, The painting features a story from a Russian folk tale.
-Sadko the merchant arrives at the Underwater Kingdom and sees a parade of submarine princesses but he thinks about his fiancee at his homeland.
+Sadko the merchant arrives at the Underwater Kingdom and sees a parade of submarine princesses but he thinks about his fiancee in his homeland.

 During restoration works, it appears that the master painted an underwater fat cat as a symbol of wealth that seduces the merchant,

 His fiancee that rescues a stray kitty symbolizes the appeal to the charity that every merchant should follow for the sake of humans and cats in need.

-This painting, alongside with 11 others, that We feature in a gallery below (and We’ll tell more about late)r, was exhibited in a beautiful 17th-century building of the former barn.
+This painting, alongside 11 others, that We feature in a gallery below (and We’ll tell more about late)r, was exhibited in a beautiful 17th-century building of the former barn.
 Generations of cats hunted mice there, generously helping humans to keep their harvests safe.
 Now We came to the barn also to help humans, to make them recognize Internet memes as a new genre of art.

 Not long ago graffiti and street art found their way to galleries and museums, now it’s a turn of memes.

 Our exhibition was the first step in this way.
-It was a milestone in a human art history.
+It was a milestone in human art history.
 Before it happened, there were few exhibitions dedicated to different internet cats, but never before a LOLcat, an Internet meme itself was treated as a piece of art.